mehmetkahya0/PasswordAlgorithms/README.md

 - **Password Checking:** The application can also check the strength of a given password.
 It provides information about the number of uppercase letters, lowercase letters, and digits in the password.
 It also estimates the time it would take to crack the password and gives a safety score from 0 to 5.

 > [!IMPORTANT]
-> Password safety degree is not scientific.
+> The 'safety_point' rating, where I show the strength of your password, is purely personal, not scientific.

 ### Usage
 To run the application, simply execute the gui.py script with a Python interpreter.
 The application requires the Tkinter library, which is included in standard Python distributions.